demeralde/cli-esp-trainer/README.md

 ### Improving your score 📈

 To improve your score, do consciousness work (especially meditation).
-Psychedelics also help (but do so at your own risk, I can't recommend it unless you know what you're doing).

 ## Installation 🚀